AbdelErrahmane/cyberfuse/README.md

 ### SQL Router
 - **GET /sql/query**: Runs a SQL query on the Spark cluster to read the data from DeltaLake saved in HDFS.
+- **GET /query/sentinel/pagination/**: Runs a paginated SQL query on the Spark cluster.
 ## Services

 ### Spark Service